 I remember I was one of three winners for a contest in a magazine called Seventeen, a painting I did with me holding balloons floating off the page, transporting me back to where I had been evacuated from not long before in Beirut, Lebanon.

 You are based in Washington, D.C.
-Does the location have an influence on your creative
+Does the location have an influence on your creative process and aesthetic?

 Washington is such an interesting place to live and work.
 We are surrounded by incredible monuments and landmarks, the Potomac River running through the city, and throngs of tourists from all over the world.
 We also have thousands of people coming here to protest one issue or another at any given time.
 The political climate is very intense and hard to ignore but it does serve as a source of creative inspiration.
 I like to use this inspiration to tell a story in my art by focusing on the impact of policies being implemented on people.